 For additional resources, please visit OWU’s Antiracism LibGuide (coming soon).

-Sarah Kaka is an Assistant Professor of Education and Director of the Adolescent to Young Adult & Multiage programs.
+- Sarah Kaka is an Assistant Professor of Education and Director of the Middle Childhood, Adolescent to Young Adult, and Multiage programs.
+She is currently the Chair of the Education Department.